On the classification of fractal square dendrites: The self-similar boundary and the main tree of a fractal square dendrite

-The intersection of two pieces of a fractal square dendrite is simple-connected, therefore it is either a point or a straight line segment.
-In addition, a fractal segment $L$ contains a segment iff $L=[0,1]$.
+\begin{proof} The intersection $K_\bi\cap K_\bj$ of two pieces of a fractal square dendrite is simple-connected, therefore it is either a point or a straight line segment.The last is possible when $K_\bi\cap K_\bj$ is a full side, because a fractal segment $L$ contains a segment if and only if $L=[0,1]$.

 Suppose $K$ is a connected fractal square which has a full side intersection of its pieces.
-An example is shown on figure \ref{fig:line_int}.
+Then, up to rotation, $K$ contains $[0,1]\times\{0,1\}$.
+An example is shown on the Figure \ref{fig:line_int}.